About Uinta County

 Elections & Voter Records

-Elections in Uinta County are administered by the Uinta County Clerk, who serves as the County Clerk and Election Officer.
-The office is located at 225 9th Street, Evanston, WY 82930, and can be reached at (307) 783-0307.
-The County Clerk's office handles voter registration, maintains voter rolls, coordinates polling places, manages absentee and early voting, certifies election results, and maintains election records.
+Elections in Uinta County are administered by Uinta County Clerk, who is the County Clerk and Election Officer.
+The office is located at 225 9th Street, Evanston, WY 82930, and can be contacted through the office’s website.
+Uinta County Clerk's office handles voter registration, maintains voter rolls, coordinates polling places, manages absentee and early voting, certifies election results, and maintains election records.

 - Wyoming offers same-day voter registration, allowing eligible citizens to register and vote on Election Day at their polling place by providing proof of residence.